 5 ways you can combat hair thinning

-Here are a few ways you can combat natural age-related hair thinning.
+Here are a few ways you can combat natural age-related hair thinning and protect your beautiful thick hair.

 #1 Talk to your doctor about your hormones